-A packing list is a document used in international trade, that provides the exporter, the international freight forwarder, and the ultimate consignee with information about the shipment.
-This list also includes details about how the shipment is packed and the marks and numbers that are noted on the outside of the boxes.
+A packing list is a document used in international trade.
+It provides the exporter, international freight forwarder, and ultimate consignee with information about the shipment, including how it's packed, the dimensions and weight of each package, and the marks and numbers that are noted on the outside of the boxes.

 What are some other names for a packing list?

-Other names used to describe a packing list are bill of parcel, unpacking note, packing slip, delivery docket, delivery list, manifest, shipping list, and customer receipt.
+Other names used to describe a packing list are bill of the parcel, unpacking note, packing slip, delivery docket, delivery list, manifest, shipping list, and customer receipt.

 While not technically a required document for Customs, a packing list is helpful to include in your shipment as it makes the import/export process easier for both shippers and Customs.

 Why is a packing list important when exporting goods from a given country?

 - It provides a count of the product that is being shipped

 - It serves as proof of the inland Bill of Lading

 - It indicated the information required for the Certificate of Origin

 - It provides much of the detail needed by the Electronic Export Information section in the Automated Export System.